ikwtif/cryptosignal-discordbot/docs/README.md

 You can leave out channel_notfound if you do not want this functionality.

 Only use the "title:true" option with a setup for 1 indicator.
-This will put everything in the title section of a discord message and will use title_indicator_template.
+This will put everything in the title section of a discord message and will use title_indicator_template for creating the message.

 ```
 # setup for discordbot